 We are always reviewing addition.
 I learned a long time ago to continue regular practice of addition so we can separate addition from subtraction.
 Here is one of my students favorite ways to practice addition!
 Here is the set up of this center table.

 My students get to their spots and grab their puzzle pieces from the baggie.
 I copy the two different mat option back to back.
 Since we are addition pros, we are only using this side of the addition puzzles, which are harder to complete.
 It isn’t uncommon for my students to ask to compete another puzzle and swap so they can keep going.

-Another center we complete is to find the largest number when comparing numbers.
+Another St. Patrick math activity we complete is to find the largest number when comparing numbers.
 Although this activity can look easy, they can also be slightly tricky.
 Our standard states to compare numbers under 20, but I have found that my students do not really know and understand 19 if they do not know and understand 91.

 Here is this station in action.
 You can see some of the counting to 10 when I really want them to count on from ten.
 Using FUN activities like this allow me to see what specific skills to work on with a student so I can reteach them a strategy.
 Since we can erase and try it again, these activities are sometime better than a worksheet with all those eraser lines that frustrate students.